noteed/blending/README.md

 It is possible to build Blender to be a Python module and have the Python code drive Blender instead of the other way around.
 I haven't tried yet.
 See [this page](https://wiki.blender.org/wiki/Building_Blender/Other/BlenderAsPyModule).

+# Creating a simple scene

+The script `src/create-scene.py` almost recreates the default Blender scene: a cube, a lamp, and a camera.

+The main difference is that a red material is defined and applied to the cube.

+The lamp and the camera are positioned similarly to the original scene; opening the file and hitting F12 should render the cube centered (and red).

+The material is defined in a separate file, `src/materials.py`, so that it can potentially be reused across multiple scripts.
+To allow `import`ing that module in the script, we have to set the `PYTHONPATH` environement variable.

+Note that allowing the usage of that environment variable seems to be done through the `--python-use-system-env` option of Blender, which is done for use automatically on NixOS.

+See the comment in the script for how it can be run.